Jori-Health/OncoGen/README.md

 # OncoGen
-Best-in-class Oncology dataset generator that mirrors reality as much as possible.
-Synthetic data is the next-best-thing if you wanted to experiment with AI and/or decentralized storage.
+Oncogen is a powerful synthetic dataset generator for Oncology that mirrors reality as much as possible.
+If you wanted to experiment with AI, ML, DeSci and/or decentralized storage and wanted high-difelity datasets, this is for you.

 # Dataset Overview
 Dataset covers three major types of cancer: lung, colorectal, and stomach cancers.
 It includes 4.9 million records, reflecting detailed patient demographics, treatments, medications, real-world outcomes, and comorbidities.
 This dataset is stored in both CSV and Parquet formats, making it suitable for various data processing and machine learning workflows.